Casao/jasmine-as-promised/README.md

 ### Node, the Advanced Version

 The `require("jasmine-as-promised")()` above tries to detect which instance of Jasmine is being used automatically.
-This way, Jasmine as Promised can plug into either the local Jasmine instance installed into your project, or into the global Jasmine instance if you're running your tests using the globally-installed command-line runner.
+This way, **Jasmine-as-Promised** can plug into either the local Jasmine instance installed into your project, or into the global Jasmine instance if you're running your tests using the globally-installed command-line runner.

 In some cases, if you're doing something weird, this can fall down.
-In these cases, you can pass the Jasmine instance into the Jasmine as Promised function.
+In these cases, you can pass the Jasmine instance into into the **Jasmine-as-Promised** function.
 For example, if you somehow had your Jasmine module as a property of the `foo` module, instead of it being found in the usual npm directory structures, you would do

 ```js